Data Privacy

 Instructions

-This section gives instructions on how to navigate to the Data Privacy module and correct errors detected by the Monsido scan.
+This section gives instructions on how to navigate to the Data Privacy feature and correct errors detected by the Monsido scan.

-1. Click Select Domain to open the Domain Overview page.
+1. Click Select Domain to expand the Domains list.

 The full dashboard view.